Dudukun/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-Write a script that lists all State objects that contain the letter a from the database hbtn_0e_6_usa
+Write a script that adds the State object “Louisiana” to the database hbtn_0e_6_usa